ibm-cloud-docs/overview/checklist-get-started-cloud.md

 {{site.data.keyword.attribute-definition-list}}

-# IBM Cloud onboarding checklist and quick start
+# Getting started on {{site.data.keyword.cloud_notm}} checklist
 {: #get-started-checklist}

-Use the IBM Cloud onboarding checklist to set up your account, secure resources, manage costs, and configure cloud connectivity for your business needs.
+Use these onboarding checklists to create and configure your {{site.data.keyword.cloud}} account.
+This guide is intended to help you quickly navigate the available documentation to get your account set up, secure your cloud resources, track costs and billing, set up on-premises cloud connectivity, and help you efficiently meet your business needs in your {{site.data.keyword.cloud_notm}} account.
 {: shortdesc}

-This guide is intended to help you quickly navigate the available documentation to get your account set up, secure your cloud resources, track costs and billing, set up on-premises cloud connectivity, and help you efficiently meet your business needs in your {{site.data.keyword.cloud_notm}} account.

 Download the single page [{{site.data.keyword.cloud_notm}} Quick Start Guide](https://cloud.ibm.com/media/docs/downloads/overview/ibm-cloud-onboarding.pdf){: external} to share a consolidated version of this checklist within your organization to help accelerate migrating  workloads to {{site.data.keyword.cloud_notm}}.
 {: tip}